 - 2 chocolate chips for the chick egg's eyes

-- ½ Greek yogurt optional
+- ½ yogurt, plain, unsweetened optional

 - 1 tablespoon hemp hearts optional